Whether it’s business transformation or a global pandemic—change affects us all and being resilient is key.

 Pessimistic men are more likely to develop serious heart problems and have higher rates of mortality.

-For more information about our 6 pillars are resilience are, from our GrowthLeader™ programme, contact email@example.com.
+For more information about our 6 pillars are resilience are, from our GrowthLeader™ programme, contact email@example.com or contact us here.